EugeneKim/EgBlazorComponents/README.md

 - Modal dialog\
 Please note that *I referred a lot to the parts [Blazored Modal](https://github.com/Blazored/Modal) is implemented for this component.*

+#### InputDataListText
+- Extended the HTML DataList element.
+This uses the debouncing timer internally to support lazy loading.

 #### InputSetEnum
 - Extended the built-in InputSet to support *enum* type.